Pop Culture Madness!

 • The World Population was ~ 4,813,000,000

 • WrestleMania I debuted at Madison Square Garden.
-In the main event, Hulk Hogan and Mr. T defeated Paul Orndorff and 'Rowdy' Roddy Piper.
+Hulk Hogan and Mr. T defeated Paul Orndorff and ‘Rowdy’ Roddy Piper in the main event.

 • Sweden and Finland share a small island called Märket.
-In 1885, the Finns accidentally built an lighthouse on the Swedish side of the island.
-This land dispute was solved in 1985 by redrawing the border to include the lighthouse and ceded an equal sized piece of land on the other side to Sweden.
+In 1885, the Finns accidentally built a lighthouse on the Swedish side of the island.
+This land dispute was solved in 1985 by redrawing the border to include the lighthouse and ceded an equal-sized piece of land on the other side to Sweden.

 World Series Champions